-The Bucks were led by23 points and added 21 points in the victory.
+The Bucks were led by Brandon Jennings 23 points and Andrew Bogut added 21 points in the victory.
 The Bucks started out sluggish early and eventually found their way with full-court pressure and breaking through the Mavericks zone defense.
-They also made strategic substitutions at halftime, starting and Chris Douglas-Robert to give the team more offense.
+They also made strategic substitutions at halftime, starting Ersan Ilyasova and Chris Douglas-Robert to give the team more offense.
 The Bucks scored 32 points in the third quarter.

-"They kicked our ass," said coach.
+"They kicked our ass," said coach Rick Carlisle.
 "I don’t know any simpler way to say it."

 "We certainly had lapses," Carlisle explained.
 "We certainly made our share of mistakes.
 But credit Milwaukee, they took the game away from us.
 I’m not going to say we gave it away, or anything like that.
 They took it."